Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 After all, this is the early days of the Old West.
 You never know when you might end up in the middle of an old-fashioned shoot out.

-If You Visit the Old Cowtown Museum
+Plan Your Visit to the Old Cowtown Museum

 The Old Cowtown Museum is open year-round, but has more limited hours during its winter season.